 SQL Injection attack can access confidential information like SSN number, credit and debit card numbers etc.

 - Validate user input with proper input validation technique against a set of standard rules for length, type, and syntax.

 - Limit the database access to users and ignore the use of system administration account.

 - Create application specific database user accounts and remove all stored process that is not in use.

 - Use parameterized query APIs with a placeholder substitution marker at the time of addressing stored procedures.

 2. Cross-Site Scripting (XSS)

-- Many web applications do not require client side scripting, so users can disable scripting in their browsers before to use.
-It will protect users from injection of a malicious client side script.
+- Many web applications do not require client-side scripting, so users can disable scripting in their browsers before use.
+It will protect users from the injection of a malicious client-side script.